Consent Preferences

 What we use Claude Code for

 Infrastructure debugging.
 When a customer reports an issue, we cd into their repo, launch claude-bedrock, and ask Claude to investigate.
-It can read the Terraform state, check CloudFormation drift, and parse CloudWatch logs — all scoped to that specific customer’s account.
+It can read the Terraform state, check CloudFormation drift, parse CloudWatch logs - all with access scoped to that specific customer's account.

 Packaging and distribution